 We support our denomination's college ministry, known as Reformed University Fellowship (RUF).
 RUF seeks to proclaim the good news of Jesus Christ, moving students to consider the inextricable connection between belief and behavior, both during the college years and life after college.
 Though affiliated with the Presbyterian Church in America, RUF welcomes students of any religious background (and no background at all).
 All students are welcome, whether convinced or unconvinced of the claims of Christianity.

-In particular, we support the efforts of RUF at the University of Missouri - Columbia where Nick McDonald is the Campus Minister.
-He and his wife, Brenna, are in their second year with the ministry.
+In particular, we support the efforts of RUF at the University of Missouri - Columbia where Dave Barnes is the Campus Minister.
+He and his wife, Emily, are glad to be back at Dave's alma mater.
 For more information, please visit the Mizzou RUF website.

 Missionaries Around the World